infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 it against the address.
 If both hash do not match `Get` will return a `VALIDATION_FAILED` error.

-CHB exposes one additional feature through the `block.constant_block.owner` field: if set to the address of an ACB, then removing the CHB will only be allowed if the user would be allowed to remove said ACB.
+CHB exposes one additional feature through the `block.owner` field: if set to the address of an ACB, then removing the CHB will only be allowed if the user would be allowed to remove said ACB.